Dr John S. Gill- Director of Drama

 There is a thriving Stage Crew led by Mr John Turner as Head of Set Design and Stage Manager, with Mr Tony Moore as Head of Lighting.
 Several MTS students have gone on to work professionally in the theatre on the technical side, such as Andrew Graham, Simon Cox, and Colin Wood.

 The stage in the William Hall is professional in size, and is in fact larger than the stage at the Liverpool Playhouse.
 The Hall itself accomodates large audiences of 500 people.
 There are two Dressing Rooms underneath the stage, which have recently been named after distinguished Old Boys of the school who have become professional actors: Samuel Roukin and Robin Morrisey.
 We have a Lighting Box and a separate Sound Box at the rear of the Williams Hall, and a Workshop/Storage area understage.
 The Drama Studio is an excellent space for rehearsal and small-scale productions.

 - Our main function is to stimulate a love of Drama and performance skills.

-- We do so because we know that Drama is a very challenging and enjoyable means of stimulating growth in the individual student: emotional, social, spiritual , political as well as artistic growth.
+- We do so because we know that Drama is a very challenging and enjoyable means of stimulating growth in the individual student: emotional, social, spiritual, political, and artistic growth.

-- By introducing students to the process of audition, rehearsal and performance, they acquire a grounding in a tried and tested work ethic which will bring them success in whatever avenue of life they go along in the future.
+- By introducing students to the process of audition, rehearsal, and performance, they acquire a grounding in a tried and tested work ethic which will bring them success in whichever avenue of life they travel in the future.

 - We strongly believe in the work ethic, and also in the “having fun” ethic.

-- We aim for excellent ticket sales and attempt to work within a budget and to make a profit which we reinvest in Drama equipment.
+- We aim for excellent ticket sales, attempting to work within a budget and to make a profit, which we reinvest in Drama equipment.